zmitchell/tinkering.xyz/content/async-serial.md

 +++
-title = "Bringing async to serial devices" date = 2018-03-15T13:59:36-05:00 draft = true
-tags = ["python", "serial", "async"] description = "Learn to use non-blocking I/O in Python code that interacts with serial devices"
+title = "Using Python's asyncio with serial devices" date = 2018-03-15T13:59:36-05:00 draft = true tags = ["python", "serial", "async"] description = "Serial I/O is a prime candidate for the non-blocking I/O treatment.
+Learn to use pyserial-asyncio with serial devices in your industrial, IoT, or scientific programs."

 [extra]
 show_date = false